-Please do not send medicines into school, this includes cough sweets or throat lozengers.
-If circumstances are such that it is necessary for your child to have prescribed medication during school hours, then a request should be made to Mrs Scott.
+Please do not send medicines into school, this includes cough sweets or throat lozenges.
+If circumstances are such that it is necessary for your child to have prescribed medication (at least 4 times a day) during school hours, then a request should be made to Mrs Scott.
 The medicine will then be kept in the School Office and administered to the child at the appropriate time.
 The school will, on no account, give any medication without parental consent.
 The school has adopted the Local Authority Policy for Managing Medicines in School, and this can be viewed on request.